Joshh90/Instacart-Data-Analysis-Project-using-python-and-sql/README.md

 5. **Postgresql**: Is a powerful, open-source, object-relational database management system (RDBMS) that emphasizes extensibility, reliability, and compliance with SQL standards.
 It is widely used for handling structured data and supports both small-scale and large-scale applications.

 ### Key Business Questions to Address:
-1. Retrieve details for each order, including the purchased products along with their corresponding department and aisle information.
+1. How can we retrieve details for each order, including the purchased products along with their corresponding department and aisle information?
    To perform this action, you would execute the following SQL steps:

 * Create a temporary table by joining the orders, order_products, aisle, department and products tables.